John-13-7/YumYumBook/README.md

 # Running the Project
-npm install, npm install express, npm install shortid
+npm install node express shortid react enzyme npm install --save-dev  jest babel-jest @babel/preset-env @babel/preset-react react-test-renderer jest-environment-jsdom

 # Interface
-Website based interface
+Website based interface.
+Built using styled compenents and React.js.

 ### Landing Page
 Simple introduction to the project.
-Everything is implemented with JavaScript and the ReactJS library.

 ### FAQ Page
 Frequently asked questions.

-Overall it looks pretty handsome.
+### Lookup Page
+Recipe lookup page.
+Can try int values to search food, or cuisine type.
+Try: "Mexican", "American" or "Chinese"
+Try: "1000", "300", or "700"

-### Reference Page
+### Database Simulation Page
-The user has instructions where they can simulate the recipe database.
-We recently added a lot more recipes so it looks pretty handsome.
-We are working on more commands for this page.
-But just like the path to success it is always under construction.
+Simulates the commands of what a database does using a list of created recipes.
+Like CREATE, READ, UPDATE, SELECT, and DELETE.

 # TODO